How to Build a Koi Pond

-With the pond box/retaining walls completed, you’re now ready to place the HydroClean™ pond skimmer.
-In a square or rectangular Koi Pond design – place the HydroClean™ pond skimmer inlet pipe near a corner for maximum surface circulation and current draw.
+With the koi pond box/retaining walls completed, you’re now ready to place the Piper HydroClean™ pond skimmer.
+In a square or rectangular koi pond design – place the HydroClean™ pond skimmer inlet pipe near a corner for maximum surface circulation and current draw.

 !!!
 DO NOT BACKFILL EXCAVATION SPACE AROUND BOX YET !!!

 !!!
-YOU WILL BE PLACING YOUR PIPES IN THESE AREA !!!
+YOU WILL BE PLACING YOUR PIPES IN THESE AREAS !!!

 Mark the spot where the HydroClean™ pond skimmer inlet pipe will draw water from the pond’s surface.
 Then, using a hole saw, drill a hole through the wood.